The Great Commission: Suggestion or command?

 Africa applied to the U.S. and Canada

-There is good news in terms of global evangelistic outreach: Reports suggest that 10,000 people a day are coming to Christ in one huge Asian country alone.
+Good news regarding global evangelistic outreach: Reports suggest that 10,000 people come to Christ every day in one huge Asian country alone.

 Information from issues of Mission Frontiers, a publication of the U.S. Center for World Mission